dialogic-godot/dialogic/README.md

   - New tool: Glossary Editor
   - New default asset: Glossary Font
   - Theme Editor:
-    - Added new options to customize the glossary popup
+    - Added new options to customize the glossary popup (still not working)
+  - Timeline Editor:
+    - New `Emit Signal` event.
+This event will make the Dialog node emit a signal called `dialogic_signal`.
+You can connect this in a moment of your timeline with other scripts.

 ### v0.8 - Dialog enters the game
   - Video: https://youtu.be/NfTyRrsdB1I